tmiw/ezDV/manual/3-basic-usage.md

 ## Powering ezDV on and off

-To turn on ezDV, press and hold the Mode button for >= 1 second.
+To turn on ezDV, press and hold the Mode button for more than 1 second.
 All four LEDs on the right hand side of the board should light briefly and then extinguish.
 You will also hear the last used mode in Morse Code on your wired headset or through SmartSDR if using a Flex radio.
 (On first start, this will be "700D", which corresponds to FreeDV 700D mode.)
-Holding this button again for >= 1 second will result in ezDV turning off (with "73" also being piped through the headset in Morse Code, corresponding to the well-known ham radio term for "goodbye").
+Holding this button again for more than 1 second will result in ezDV turning off (with "73" also being piped through the headset in Morse Code, corresponding to the well-known ham radio term for "goodbye").